Pegasos2InstallCD-53.54.iso

 in AmigaOS4.1Update3.lha

-update for all AmigaOS 4.1 versions.
-This
+update for original AmigaOS 4.1 (not FE) version.

-driver also needs PCIGraphics.card
+This driver also needs PCIGraphics.card

 version 53.9 or newer which is